Chart Color Schemes

 Cooloongup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Cooloongup's dwelling structure, as recorded in the latest Census, consisted of 91.6% houses and 8.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 90.5% houses and 9.6% other dwellings.
-Home ownership in Cooloongup stood at 31.8%, with mortgaged dwellings at 40.0% and rented ones at 28.3%.
-The median monthly mortgage repayment was $1,313, lower than Perth metro's average of $1,733.
-Median weekly rent in Cooloongup was $300, compared to Perth metro's $330.
-Nationally, Cooloongup's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+Cooloongup's dwelling structure, as per the latest Census, consisted of 91.6% houses and 8.4% other dwellings.
+In comparison, Perth metro had 90.5% houses and 9.6% other dwellings.
+Home ownership in Cooloongup was at 31.8%, with mortgaged dwellings at 40.0% and rented ones at 28.3%.
+The median monthly mortgage repayment in the area was $1,313, lower than Perth metro's average of $1,733.
+The median weekly rent figure for Cooloongup was $300, compared to Perth metro's $330.
+Nationally, Cooloongup's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing